peterducai/gvs/design.md

 Alternately, the merge conflicts can be saved to a file, and resolved asynchronously, then used to perform the merge.

 It is important to note that a 3-way merge is not the same as simply "applying patches" in one order or another: we locate the least common ancestor of the merged children in our ancestry graph, calculate the edits on the left and right edges, adjust the right edge's edit coordinates based on the left edge's edits, and only then do we concatenate the left and right edges (ignoring identical changes, and rejecting conflicting ones).

+* Fossil and Git promote different development styles.
+Git promotes a "bazaar" development style in which numerous anonymous developers make small and sometimes haphazard contributions.
+Fossil promotes a "cathedral" development model in which the project is closely supervised by an highly engaged architect and implemented by a clique of developers.
+* One commentator has mused that Git records history according to the victors, whereas Fossil records history as it actually happened.
+* The fossil push, fossil pull, and fossil sync commands do not provide the capability to push or pull individual branches.
+Pushing and pulling in Fossil is all or nothing.
+This is in keeping with Fossil's emphasis on maintaining a complete record and on sharing everything between all developers.